School Science Lessons

 Almond extract flavouring purchased in small bottles used in cooking, contains | Benzaldehyde | from Cassia bark, but no cyanide.

-See diagram Almond self-pollinating, Daleys Fruit Tree Nursery
+See diagram Almond self-pollinating, Daleys Fruit Trees

 Bitter almond, (Prunus dulcis var. amara), essential oil mostly contains | Benzaldehyde | causing bitter taste, and is used for cleaning bone and ivory.